International Coach Federation Announces 2019 Young Leader Award Honorees

 Global association celebrates six coaches under age 40 who are leading the future of the profession.

 Lexington, Kentucky, USA—The International Coach Federation (ICF) has announced the six winners of its 2019 Young Leader Award.

-The ICF Young Leader Award, launched earlier this year, celebrates coach practitioners under the age of 40 who are poised to lead ICF and the coaching profession into the future.
-Young Leader Award honorees embody the core values of ICF and represent a diverse community of emerging leaders.
+The ICF Young Leader Award celebrates coach practitioners under the age of 40 who are poised to lead ICF and the coaching profession into the future.
+Young Leader Award Honorees embody the core values of ICF and represent the diverse community of emerging leaders.